jatin7/dse-graph-northwind-database/README.md

 facebookMembers.csv  identityEdges_cf2b.csv  isFriendsWith.csv  isRelatedTo.csv  rated.csv
 ```

-##Create the facebook identity and relationship data loader script
+##Create the Facebook identity and relationship data loader script
+We need a new Groovy script for the loader for this new data.

 ```
 $ pwd
 /home/dse/dse_dev/dse-graph-Northwind-loader/extend_schema/LoaderScripts